mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 ULN2803A is rated for 500mA per channel maximum, with each pin connected to two channels.
 This yields 800mA maximum with a 20% safety margin.)

+Note: There's some fine print, which you can probably ignore, but here it is just in case you want the details.
+These outputs are driven by Darlington chips that have a hard limit of 500mA per port (so 1A per **flasher** port, since we're using the Darlington ports in pairs).
+But these chips also have an **aggregate** power limit on total heat dissipation through the whole chip at any given time, when you take into account how many ports are activated simultaneously.
+This total power limit can effectively reduce the per-port limit below 500mA.
+So it's not entirely accurate to say that the per-port flasher limit is a simple 800mA (after the safety margin).
+So why did we say 800mA?
+Because we can't give you a simple, single number for this aggregate limit, the way we can with the hard per-port limit.
+The aggregate limit is a limit on total power dissipation, and it's a function of several variables that depend upon how you're using the chip in real time.
+If you want the details, refer to the ULN2803A data sheet; the version of the data sheet from Texas Instruments has the best explanation I've seen on how to calculate the limit.
+Each group of four flashers is connected through one Darlington chip: flashers 1-4 are on one chip, 5-8 are on a second chip, 9-12 are on a third, and 13-16 (16 being the Strobe port) are on a fourth.
+The aggregate limit thus applies (separately) to each of these four groups.
+The aggregate limit only becomes important if you're running many ports from a group at once, continuously, or at least at high duty cycle.
+In real pin cab situations, this rarely happens, so I'm pretty comfortable in my own builds just sticking to the 800mA per flasher port limit and ignoring these other details.

 ### Lamp outputs (power board)

 Each individual lamp output must not exceed 400mA.